dntrply/nd00333_AZMLND_C2/README.md

 ![image](https://user-images.githubusercontent.com/17679107/128581444-5b38a755-b62a-411a-8a31-b2d18c7464ef.png)

 2. A Compute cluster is created if it does not already exist
-3. An AtoML confiuration is specified with key information such as the best netric to use, the column label, etc.
+3. An AtoML configuration is specified with key information such as the best metric to use, the column label, etc.
 4. A run is then submitted to train the model.
 Once the experiment/run is completed, the best model is identified.

 ![image](https://user-images.githubusercontent.com/17679107/128581670-9ea69c86-5994-435e-8dd4-fada48bf36c0.png)